 The Peninsula Istanbul is a key development in Galataport, the waterfront revitalization project that includes museums and art galleries, restaurants, boutiques, a promenade — and a brand new cruise ship port.
 The hotel faces the Bosphorus, the strait that separates Europe and Asia in Turkey’s biggest metropolis.
 The classical-inspired building of the hotel contains 177 rooms and suites (including the astonishing Peninsula Suite), a selection of restaurants, and an excellent spa with hammam steam baths.
 Landscaped gardens and swimming pools adorn the site, and one of the pools has amazing views of the strait.
 The hotel stands within walking distance of Istanbul’s iconic landmarks, including the Galata Tower and the Sultanahmet District.

 Website: The Peninsula Istanbul, Turkey.
-Opening: Feb 2023.
+Opening: Spring 2023.
 Image © The Peninsula Hotels

 31North Island Okavango, Okavango Delta, Botswana